WOTY 2019: Llopart Original 1887

 The recent feature about the organic Llopart winery is here.
-Llopart has rightly received plenty of praise and awards for their wines.
-The Wine Alchemy WOTY 2019 award isn’t up there with those.
-However, perhaps it’s the most heartfelt.
-If your experience of Cava has been disappointing, this stellar wine brings a welcome correction.
+Llopart has rightly received plenty of praise and awards for its wines.
+If your experience of Cava has been disappointing thus far, this stellar wine brings a welcome correction.

 Original 1887 Brut Nature Gran Reserva, 11.5%

-Original 1887 was first made to celebrate Llopart’s 125th Anniversary of sparkling winegrowing.
+Original 1887 was initially for celebrating Llopart’s 125th Anniversary of sparkling wine growing.
 It’s perhaps the greatest expression of Cava / Corpinnat I’ve encountered and certainly one of the world’s great sparkling wines.
-As this is Catalonia, the wine is made from a blend of three local grapes; 25% Xarel-lo, 25% Macabeo (Viura) and 50% Parellada.
-No Chardonnay is used in this cuvée.
+As this is Catalonia, the wine contains a blend of three local grapes; 25% Xarel-lo, 25% Macabeo (Viura) and 50% Parellada.
+There is no Chardonnay in this cuvée.

 In the blend, Xarel-lo brings body, structure and ageing potential.
 Macabeo adds nuanced aromatics and volume, while the unusually high Parellada content ensures elegance, freshness and delicacy.
-Llopart is particularly fortunate in having such high altitude vineyards.
-In particular, this enables Parellada to give of its best, and their biotype of this variety is called Montónega.
+Llopart is exceptionally fortunate in having such high altitude vineyards.
+In particular, this enables Parellada to give its best, and Llopart’s biotype of this variety is called Montónega.

 An expression of Terroir

-Indeed, each of the three grape varieties was selected from single plots of old vines, ensuring only the very best grapes were chosen.
+Indeed, each of the three grape varieties was selected from single plots of old vines, ensuring a rigorous selection of the very best grapes.
 The Xarel-lo is from the Pere de Can Ros planted in 1954, the Macabeo from l’Isidoro, (1955) and the Parellada from L’Alzina vineyard, (1960).
 These are all from an area called Les Flandes, a natural amphitheatre of north-facing vineyards.
 This place was once a sea inlet, so the rocks are limestone, with marine fossils and coral reefs.

-A deep golden colour, this is a bone dry sparkling wine with a whole raft of complex tertiary aromas and flavours.
+Original 1887 is a deep golden colour, a bone dry sparkling wine with a whole raft of complex tertiary aromas and flavours.
 Toasted almonds and walnuts, chestnuts, a lick of honey, hints of dried orange and candied apple.
-Lazy beaded bubble stream with tiny bubbles.
-Creamy buttered toast.
+Lazy beaded bubble stream with tiny bubbles conveying creamy buttered toast.
 New impressions and nuances appear with every sip.
-Combines power with a filigree delicacy.
-A special wine to linger over and marvel at.
+It combines power with a filigree delicacy and is a unique wine to marvel at and linger over.

 L’Heretat Can Llopart de Subirats